 Does my child have to go to public school?
 What is private school?

+You can choose what type of school to send your children to.
+Most children go to public school because it is free.
 There are other types of schools in the United States besides public schools.
 There are private schools that students must pay to attend.
 Many private schools are managed by churches or religious organizations.
 Each private school has different costs.
-They also may have different rules.
+Some are very expensive.
+But some have scholarships to help children go to the schools if they family does not have enough money to pay for the private school.
+Private schools may have different rules than public schools.

 Another type of school is a charter school.
 Charter schools meet the same academic and legal requirements as traditional public schools, but they have different operators than public schools, which are operated by the government.
 Charter schools do not have to follow some of the constraints that public schools must follow.
 Charter schools are free.
 Usually you apply to enroll, and sometimes they have a waiting list.